sonic-net/SONiC/doc/nat/nat_design_spec.md

 The conntrack entries in the kernel and the APP_DB entries are aged out eventually by the inactivity period timeouts since there will not be any NAT traffic crossing over the deleted IP interfaces.

 #### 3.3.1.3 Interface link events
-When the outside NAT zone interface's link goes down, the iptables NAT rules, the connctrack entries and the APP_DB dynamic entries are not removed immediately.
+When the outside NAT zone interface's link goes down, the iptables NAT rules, the conntrack entries and the APP_DB dynamic entries are not removed immediately.

 This is done for the reasons below: